cjlarose/argon2-ffi/README.md

 # argon.js

-Node.js bindings for [`argon2`][argon2], the winner of the Password Hashing Competition (PHC), and the current recommendation for a password storage by the [Open Web Application Security Project (OWASP)][owasp].
+Node.js bindings for [`argon2`][argon2], the winner of the Password Hashing Competition (PHC), and the current recommendation for password storage by the [Open Web Application Security Project (OWASP)][owasp].